 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 2 / 4

-In November 2016, the African Court on Human and People’s Rights ruled that Côte d’Ivoire’s Independent Electoral Commission (CEI) is imbalanced in favor of the government, undermining independence and impartiality, and ordered that the electoral law be amended.
-At the end of 2017, legislators had not addressed the ruling.
+In 2016, the African Court on Human and People’s Rights ruled that the CEI is imbalanced in favor of the government, undermining independence and impartiality, and ordered that the electoral law be amended.
+In August 2018, President Ouattara conceded to the reorganization of the CEI, but these reforms have yet to take effect.
+Opposition parties boycotted the March 2018 Senate elections in part due to concerns about the independence of the CEI.

 B. POLITICAL PLURALISM AND PARTICIPATION: 8 / 16